-Our audit of the consolidated financial statements of LIPA, and its subsidiaries (UDSA) as of and for the year ended December 31, 2021, will be performed in accordance with auditing standards generally accepted in the United States of America.
+Our audit of the basic financial statements of UDSA as of and for the year ended December 31, 2021, will be performed in accordance with auditing standards generally accepted in the United States of America.

-Performing an audit of the consolidated financial statements includes consideration of internal control over financial reporting (ICFR) as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's ICFR.
+Performing an audit of the basic financial statements includes consideration of internal control over financial reporting (ICFR) as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's ICFR.